r-huijts/opentk-mcp/README.md

 ## Conclusion

 The OpenTK MCP server provides a robust and well-structured interface to Dutch parliamentary data, making it accessible to AI assistants through the Model Context Protocol.
-Its modular design, comprehensive API, and thorough testing ensure reliable access to parliamentary information for AI-assisted research, analysis, and information retrieval.
+Its modular design, comprehensive API, NLP-powered document analysis (v1.0.16), and thorough testing ensure reliable access to parliamentary information for AI-assisted research, analysis, and information retrieval.

-Once configured, Claude will be able to access Dutch parliamentary data through the OpenTK MCP server.
-The server exposes all the tools described in the [Usage](#usage) section above.
+Once configured, Claude will be able to access Dutch parliamentary data through the OpenTK MCP server using all 17 specialized tools for search, document analysis, MP information, committee tracking, voting results, and more.